sculptor/sculptor.github.io/documentation/pure-ejb3-tutorial.md

 ### Deploy EAR

 Well done.
 Now we can deploy our EAR to the configured JBoss.
 For this we're using the [JBoss AS Maven plugin](http://docs.jboss.org/jbossas/7/plugins/maven/latest/).
-From within the **EAR** project `helloworld-ear` execute 'mvn jboss-as:deploy'.
+From within the **EAR** project `helloworld-ear` execute `mvn jboss-as:deploy`.

 If the deployment is successful then the JBoss console logs shows something like this: